 The first wooden-and-earth fortifications of Kalisz were probably erected in the second half of the 13th century.
 At the same time, or slightly later, the construction of brick fortifications was probably begun on some sections.
 The defensive wall was started in this early phase of construction, so the brick elements of the fortifications would initially coexist with wooden and earth.
-The period of the creation of the first fortifications of Kalisz justified the very successful development of the city in the second half of the thirteenth century, attested by privileges and construction of many urban devices.
+The period of the creation of the first fortifications of Kalisz justified the very successful development of the town in the second half of the thirteenth century, attested by privileges and construction of many urban devices.

-In the next period, until the mid-seventeenth century, the city fortifications were not only renovated, but seriously modernized.
-In 1418, king Władysław Jagiełło granted Kalisz trade fees for the repair of city walls.
-The largest known modernization works were carried out after the city fire in 1537.
+In the next period, until the mid-seventeenth century, the town fortifications were not only renovated, but seriously modernized.
+In 1418, king Władysław Jagiełło granted Kalisz trade fees for the repair of walls.
+The largest known modernization works were carried out after the town fire in 1537.
 In the mid-16th century, a municipal brick factory was established to produce a brick for repairing the walls.
 The works included the expansion of the main gates, the reconstruction or construction of new towers and the reconstruction of the wall’s crowns.

-After the occupation of Kalisz in 1655, the Swedes strengthened the city walls, but they suffered strongly during the battles carried out the following year and since then began a gradual fall of fortifications.
-In 1658, the city walls protected the city from the wandering military troops, and the last time they played a military role in 1769, when the Bar confederates, attacked the Russians, closed in Kalisz.
+After the occupation of Kalisz in 1655, the Swedes strengthened the town walls, but they suffered strongly during the battles carried out the following year and since then began a gradual fall of fortifications.
+In 1658, the walls protected the town from the wandering military troops, and the last time they played a military role in 1769, when the Bar confederates, attacked the Russians, closed in Kalisz.
 The fortifications were no longer of greater military value at that time.
 Until 1806, the gates, all towers except “Dorotka” and most of the walls were demolished.

-The city had five gates.
+The town had five gates.
 Toruń (Warsaw) Gate from the north and Wrocław Gate from the south were the main gates and lay on the main route.
 The next two gates: Piskorzewska (Pyzdry) from the west and the east gate, which did not have a name, were of less importance.
-The fifth gate “Nad Kanałem” located in the eastern part of the southern side of the city, served not to pass people, but it passed a watercourse flowing out of the city.
+The fifth gate “Nad Kanałem” located in the eastern part of the southern side of the town, served not to pass people, but it passed a watercourse flowing out of the town.
 All of them were placed in rectangular towers located in the line of walls and they were not much above walls.
 The main gates were equipped with portcullis, drawbridges, probably connected with bridges across the river, and with the doors.
 Side gates were probably more modestly secured.
 The two main gates of Kalisz were expanded in the fifteenth and sixteenth centuries.
 At first, a rectangular tower was added from the outside and from the east to the Wrocław Gate, higher than the original gate tower, then the foregate was built with a powerful front gate flanked by two round towers and closed by a drawbridge.
 Foregate also had the Toruń Gate.
 The construction probably took place during modernization works before the mid-16th century.

 The longest and best preserved fragment of the defensive wall is located in the northern part of the circuit, at the back of the church of St. Nicholas.
 The section is about 90 meters long, but it is already without battlement.
-The most interesting of its architectural elements, are three brick brackets, probably supporting a tower overhanging the wall.
+The most interesting of its architectural elements, are three brick corbels, probably supporting a turret overhanging the wall.
+They are the only trace of the use of bartizan within the Polish monarchy of Casimir the Great.
 Another well-preserved fragment of fortifications is located in the north-eastern part of the circuit.
 Its main element is the semi-circular “Dorotka” tower dating from the later period than the 14th century fragments.

 Widawski J., Miejskie mury obronne w państwie polskim do początku XV wieku, Warszawa 1973.